your description goes here

 In severe and rarer cases surgery may be necessary, and your vet may need to take a biopsy or perform a colonoscopy if the problem is chronic and if it is difficult to diagnose a cause.

 We may provide the best cat care we can and still find we have a constipated cat sometime during its lifetime.
-Occasional episodes are often not too much to worry about and can be resolved at home.
+Occasional episodes of cat illnesses like this are often not too much to worry about and can be resolved at home.

 Look again at the list of causes we have above to see if their is anything you can change to help prevent this problem arising, and always speak to your vet if you have any concerns regarding your cat health.